open-stage/blender-dmx/README.md

 Once this is done, the final step towards the vanilla release is the "ArtNet" panel, to allow the manipulation of such values by any ArtNet system.

-Please feel free to make suggestions on the Issues section and to pull improvements on the code.
+Please feel free to make suggestions on the Issues section and to pull improvements to the code.